KrizLuk0/Python-algorithm-for-clock-cells-in-IC/README.md

 ##  Output
 After the algorithm completes, a graph is generated showing the results of each generation.
 This graph provides insight into the progress and effectiveness of the optimization process.

-# Verry important: You must have instalitation PySpice!!!